Lillian Gish: Personal life

 Gish was a survivor of the 1918 flu pandemic, having contracted the illness during the filming of Broken Blossoms.

-Gish became a vegetarian in her childhood as she could not bear the thought of killing animals.
-Her vegetarianism became well known in 1925 as she was seen nibbling on a raw carrot in federal court.
-Newspaper photographs of her caused a carrot-eating fad across the United States.
+Gish became a vegetarian in her childhood through influence of her aunt, and could not bear the thought of killing animals.
+Her vegetarianism became well known in 1925, as she was seen nibbling on a raw carrot in federal court.
+Newspaper photographs of her eating in court caused a carrot-eating fad across the United States.
+She later gave up vegetarianism and preferring to eat boiled eggs, fruit, meat, and vegetables.

 She maintained a close relationship with her sister Dorothy and with Mary Pickford for her entire life.
 Another of her closest friends was actress Helen Hayes, the "First Lady of the American Theatre".
-Gish was the godmother of Hayes's son James MacArthur, and designated Hayes (who survived her by just three weeks) as a beneficiary of her estate.
+Gish was the godmother of Hayes's son James MacArthur, and designated Hayes (who survived her by just 18 days) as a beneficiary of her estate.